antonio-f-bove/markdown-cv/index.md

 I am currently active on two major areas within the IT department of Guala Closures Group:

-- **Frontend** enterprise application (MES) with Angular and Ionic
+- Enterprise **front-end** application (MES) with Angular and Ionic
 - **Data migration** of several of the group's subsidiaries to a new single ERP instance (SAP S/4HANA) using Python, Sql, Nifi and Airflow

 ### Completed Projects

-- Development and maintenance of complex cross-platform frontends
+- Development and maintenance of complex cross-platform front ends
 - Refactoring of a codebase to enble internationalization (i18n in Angular)
 <!-- TODO: Reformulate! -->
 - Colecting requirements, designing, and building **data migration** pipelines